 defined as we would usually define addition over Peano naturals.

-To prove it we need to make an inhibitor to that type.
+To prove it we need to make an inhabitant to that type.
 The program is very simple for this case as the Haskell compiler reduces the type level expression per semantics of type families.

 onePlusOneEqualsTwo = Refl